All Episodes

 Cheney's not evil.

-Halliburton's not evil and George Bush isn't Satan.
+Halliburton's not evil, and George Bush isn't Satan.

-So they're wrong about that.
+So they're wrong about it.

-But st I still like your question.
+But I still like your question.

-Because it's never you'll never convince them of that though.
+You'll never convince them of that, though.

-That's what I'm saying, but to me he is.
+That's what I'm saying, but to me, he is.

-To me, he i he wa he's evil.
+To me, he's evil.

-To them he's a victim of something.
+To them, he's a victim of something.

 Yes.